 Drake, who the report describes as "a talented pass-catcher but unproven downhill runner," now faces added competition for touches in the Miami offense, with his fantasy upside taking a hit due to the fact that a (presumably) healthy Foster is a candidate to earn a good chunk of both carries and catches in the Dolphins' 2016 backfield.

-Miami is open to having Jordan return to the team, Adam Beasley of the Miami Herald reports.
+Jordan is still waiting to hear word from the NFL about his application for reinstatement, Adam Beasley of the Miami Herald reports.

 Butler missed the Pro Bowl due to a sprained knee, Jeff Howe of the Boston Herald reports.
 "There was a play on third down [in the AFC championship game] when I made a tackle or something like that and bent my knee back," Butler said Friday in San Francisco.
 "It swelled up pretty bad.
 I didn't feel it during the game because of all the adrenaline pumping.
 When we got back, it swelled up pretty bad, and the team just decided it was a good thing to sit me out."

 Butler became instantly famous with his game-winning interception of Russell Wilson in last year's Super Bowl, and the loss of Darrelle Revis in free agency elevated him to the Patriots' No. 1 cornerback.
 The pseudo promotion worked wonders, as Butler notched 67 tackles (56 solo), 15 passes defended, and two interceptions while regularly drawing the opponent's top wide receiver over the course of his second campaign.
 While his recovery effort won't include surgery, rest and regular icing sessions have been his regimen to date.

 Jeff Howe of the Boston Herald suggests that Dobson "was the most productive receiver on the field" during the Patriots' recent minicamp.